NCEFT National Center for Equine Facilitated Therapy

 Quarter Pony

-Honey is a Quarter Pony.
+Honey is a Quarter Pony mare.
 She has been at NCEFT since 2014, making her our longest-tenured therapy horse.
 Honey triumphed over a traumatic event in her past, and her ability to persevere and still be a trusting and loyal companion is what makes her so special.
 Honey’s story of resilience resonates with a great deal of our Mental Health & Resilience clients, and she is a favorite among many.
 Honey’s easy-going nature makes her the ideal horse for mounted programs with clients of various abilities.
 When Honey is feeling frisky during her play time, she lets out a good buck with a twist!
 We call this “The Corkscrew!”

 Quarter Horse

-Mac is an American Quarter Horse who arrived at NCEFT in 2022.
+Mac is an American Quarter Horse gelding who arrived at NCEFT in 2022.
 He is a former Reining horse, bred from the famous Reining line, “Hollywood Dun It.”
 He takes his job as an NCEFT therapy horse very seriously.
 His wide back and stable movement are particularly useful for clients with less trunk control.
 He is a sensitive horse and naturally mirrors the emotions of clients which makes him an ideal fit for our Mental Health & Resilience Programs.
 Clients frequently refer to Mac as the “Spirit Horse,” and his long mane is often braided by clients to aid in building trust and bonding with him.
 His many nicknames include Mac-a-doodle do, Mac and Cheese, Big Mac, and Macaroni.

 Quarter Horse cross

-Nugget is a Quarter Horse Cross and came to NCEFT in 2021 with very little training.
+Nugget is a Quarter Horse Cross mare and came to NCEFT in 2021 with very little training.
 During her training with NCEFT’s barn staff, it became clear very quickly that she was smart, trainable, and easily able to learn her new job as a therapy horse.
 She is also social and likes engaging with humans.
 She has the unique ability to connect with clients in all our Mental Health & Resilience programs, but particularly with the clients in our Healing with the Herd workshop for women with cancer.

 Miniature Horse